 Mixed Media & Abstract Painting

-Matthew Hilyard, Born in Wichita, Ks maintains his home & studio in Andover Kansas.
-He is a curator, Studio Artist & Art instructor at Mark Arts here in Wichita, Ks.
-He was commissioned to paint a Keeper of the Plains Statue that can be viewed at the Urban Park in downtown Wichita, Ks.
-His work has been included in numerous Local, Regional, National & International juried competitions.
+Born in Wichita, Matthew Hilyard maintains his home and studio in Andover, Kansas.
+He is a curator, studio artist and art instructor at Mark Arts.
+He was commissioned to paint a Keeper of the Plains Statue that can be viewed at the Urban Park in downtown Wichita.
+His work has been included in numerous local, regional, national and international juried competitions.
 His work has been included in New American Paintings.